sensiolabs/SensioFrameworkExtraBundle/src/Resources/doc/index.rst

             <cache annotations="true" />
             <security annotations="true" />
             <psr-message enabled="false" /> <!-- Defaults to true if the PSR-7 bridge is installed -->
+            <content-safe annotations="false" /> <!-- Defaults to true if symfony/http-foundation v5.2 or higher is installed -->
         </sensio-framework-extra:config>

     .. code-block:: php